Shorku/rhnet/README.md

    polymer-solvent pairs will have equal shares within the sampled set, while all experimental points will also have equal shares within their polymer-solvent pairs share.
-   * Augmentation is computationally heavy and is done by a separate script outside the training procedure.
-On-the-fly augmentation is to be implemented later.
+   * Augmentation (shift and rotation of the images) is computationally heavy and by default is supposed to be done by a separate script outside the training procedure.
+The number of available pre-shifted images should be defined by `--augment` option.
+On-the-fly augmentation is turned on using `--augment_onthefly`.
+With on-the-fly augmentation the RhNet script will randomly shift and rotate each image each time while prefetching the next batch of the data.
+This will create a bottleneck which could be to some extent mitigated using parallel execution of data generator (defined by `--parallel_preproc` keyword)

 3. Training with validation.